 1. Music Vine

-Music Vine just released a massive update to their site.
+Music Vine released a massive update to their site in late 2018.
 There's a delightful new interface, loads of search options, and even more flexibility in pricing and licensing terms.
+When it comes to sorting and filtering and finding the perfect song, Music Vine is the best on the market, hands down.

 A quick heads up: I have a business relationship with Music Vine.
 They sponsored both seasons of the Filmmaker Freedom podcast, so I might be biased in my assessment here.
 But it's the service I've used the most, and it's the one I find myself recommending most often to my filmmaking peeps.